 Viviane Schwarz is an award winning, internationally published author and artist creating children’s books, books about games, museum installations and other interactive things.

-Viv also designs and publishes card games, lectures, and performs on stage.
+Viv also lectures, makes card games and performs on stage.

 “One of the most innovative and creative picture book makers we have.”